42 Church Hill

 Our building is fully accessible and our PA system is equipped with a hearing assist.
 Modern hearing aids with a “T coil” should pick up the signal automatically.
 If your hearing aid has a switch, turn it to “T” in order to pick up the signal.
 The signal is strongest close to the outside walls so sitting near one of them will make it louder.
 If the signal is not coming in through your hearing aid or you do not have one, you can pick up a headset at the back.
 Simply turn up the volume to a comfortable level.

-Good News … our first Syrian Refugee Family of 6 is scheduled to arrive on September 26, 2017.
+Good News … our first Syrian Refugee Family has arrived!
 The parents are both in their 30s and they have two girls aged 9 and 16 months and two boys aged 7 and 8.
-The Pelham Syrian Refugee Constituent Group is busy making preparations for their arrival.
+They are busy settling into their new home.

 Our second family is in the queue for a final interview and we hope to hear that they have been approved soon.
 Once that interview takes place they will be given a travel date.